eignatyev/codeceptjs-webdriver/README.md

-# Web Automated Testing PoC with CodeceptJS and WebdriverIO
+# Web Automated Testing with CodeceptJS

 ## Prepare the Working Space